Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Introduction

-\cite{MacNicUke18} recently examined changes in crime around new public and charter school openings from 1998 to 2010 in Philadelphia.
-They found no evidence that school openings lead to an increase in crime and also that changes in the number of schools are not associated with changes in crime at the census tract level.
-In comparison to \cite{MacNicUke18}, we will explore associations between crime and school proximity at the census block level which is a much higher resolution than census tracts, but we will not take into account the age of those public schools or opening of new public schools within the time frame of our data.
+There have also been several studies into changes in crime after either the opening of new schools or closing of existing schools. \cite{BriGar09} found increases in crime after the closing of neighborhood Catholic schools in Chicago whereas \cite{MacNicUke18} found no evidence of a change in crime around school openings in Philadelphia and that that changes in the number of schools are not associated with changes in crime at the census tract level.
+In comparison to \cite{MacNicUke18}, we will explore associations between crime and school proximity in Philadelphia at the census block level which is a much higher resolution than census tracts, but we will not take into account the age of those public schools or opening of new public schools within the time frame of our data.

-\cite{SteUkeMac19} used closures of public and charter schools to identify differences in crime rates and found significant declines in crime following school closures.
-In comparison to \cite{SteUkeMac19}, our analysis is based on all school locations in Philadelphia (rather than just closed school locations) and we focus on time periods when schools are in session versus not to identify differences in crime rates.
+\cite{SteUkeMac19} used closures of public schools in Philadelphia to identify differences in crime rates and found significant declines in crime following school closures, which is in contrast with the lack of change around newly opened schools found by \cite{MacNicUke18}.
+In Philadelphia, and more generally, schools that are closed tend to be among the worst performing schools in the city, and so the study of \cite{SteUkeMac19} is focused on academically underperforming schools.
+In comparison to \cite{SteUkeMac19}, our investigation focuses on all public schools in Philadelphia rather than just academically underperforming schools that were recently closed.
+Thus, our study is based on a larger number of 325 public schools (vs. less than 40 closed schools) and our evaluation of crime incidence will be based on schools across the entire range of academic performance in Philadelphia.
+We will revisit the findings of \cite{MacNicUke18} and \cite{SteUkeMac19} in comparison with our own results in Section~\ref{discussion}.

-\cite{Mac15} and \cite{Macbrasto19} reviews previous research on the built environment and safety, where many quasi-experimental studies have shown that changes in green space, housing, zoning and public transit does have association with crime.
-Historically, built environment theories have been difficult to test because it is difficult to alter the city environment in a well controlled experimental way.
-This is particularly true in the case of public school locations as a particular aspect of the built environment.